 John F. Spalding Recreation Area.
-This 506-acre multi-use recreation area is located eight miles north of the main dam on the northeastern end of the lake.
+This 496-acre multi-use recreation area is located eight miles north of the main dam on the northeastern end of the lake.
 Missouri State Highway J provides the primary access to the area.
-The area has been subdivided into two use categories; Operations and Recreation.
-The recreation area features a boat ramp and parking area, picnic facilities and a swimming beach.
+The area has been subdivided into two use categories: Operations and Recreation.
+The recreation area features a boat ramp and parking area, picnic facilities and a swimming beach (Figure 5-13).
 A project operations area, O-5, that includes a wastewater land treatment site and saddle dam is located in the easternmost portion of the Spalding area.
 The wastewater land treatment site provides services to all facilities on the eastern end of the lake.

-A four-lane concrete boat-launching ramp with paved parking area for 40 cars and 155 cartrailers is featured in a portion of this area.
-A gravel parking lot with a 20 car-equestrian trailer capacity and an associated universally accessible loading ramp provides access to the Joanna Multi-purpose trail that meanders through the western portion of the area.
-Support facilities at the boat ramp include two courtesy boat loading docks, a fish cleaning station, a two-lane high water boat launching ramp for use at 625 feet NGVD and above, a combination fountain/hydrant, a small waterborne comfort station, and a waterborne comfort/changing station.
+A four-lane concrete boat ramp with paved parking area for 40 cars and 155 vehicle/trailer units is featured in a portion of this area.
+A gravel parking lot accommodating 10 cars and 10 vehicle/trailer units provides access to the Joanna Multi-purpose trail that meanders through the western portion of the area.
+Support facilities at the boat ramp include two courtesy boat docks, a fish cleaning station, a two-lane high water boat launching ramp for use at 625 feet NGVD and above, a combination fountain/hydrant, a small waterborne comfort station, and a waterborne comfort/changing station.

-Facilities for the swimming beach and picnic area include two picnic shelters, one picnic shelter with waterborne comfort station, one waterborne comfort station, one waterborne bathhouse, one playground, 33 picnic sites, and parking for 430 cars and 30 car-trailers.

-Development plans previously approved for this area include relocation of the bathhouse out of the flood plain.
+Facilities for the swimming beach and picnic area include two picnic shelters, one picnic shelter with waterborne comfort station, one waterborne comfort station, one waterborne bathhouse, one playground, shoreline fishing, 18 picnic sites, and parking for 430 cars and 30 car-trailers.
+Development plans previously approved for this area includes development of a new bathhouse above the operational pool level to protect facility asset.